Join a University committee - your contribution needed

 The work of these committees influences the direction of the University.
-They make things fairer, safer and more efficient.
+They make things fairer, more transparent and more efficient.
 They have a real impact on our students’ experience and on our working lives.
 The decisions they make, the principles they protect, and the changes they propose, are important.

 Committee members on their experiences

-For general advice about serving on committees, email Kathryn Clements in Strategy, Planning and Governance or phone x21716.
+For general advice about serving on committees, contact Kathryn Clements in the University Secretary’s Office on extension 21716.

 The panel meets two or three times a year to consider appeals made on behalf of students excluded from faculties.

 Who we need: Senior academic staff with experience of pastoral issues and an understanding of behavioural and academic misconduct issues.

 The panel meets several times a year to consider cases of alleged student misconduct.

-Who we need: Senior academic staff who are registered with an external professional body and have considerable experience of pastoral, progression and professional issues.
+Who we need: Senior academic staff with considerable experience of pastoral, progression and professional issues.
 Expressions of Interest are particularly welcomed from colleagues in the Faculty of Arts and Humanities.

-Who we need: A member of staff who is a member of Senate and who is able to contribute to learning and teaching development and the management of quality and standards.
+Who we need: Three current heads of department who are able to contribute to learning and teaching development and the management of quality and standards.

 Members meet up to four times a year.
 Their work informs the University’s approach.
 Members also do other work, which includes visits to departments and raising awareness of our ethics policy and review procedure.

-Who we need: Members of staff from the Faculty of Social Sciences and Professional Services.
+Who we need: Two members of staff, one from the Faculty of Arts and Humanities and one from the Professional Services.